astral-sh/ruff/docs/faq.md

 and does not support custom or third-party rules.
 Unlike Pylint, Ruff is capable of automatically fixing its own lint violations.

-In some cases, Ruff's rules may yield slightly different rules than their Pylint counterparts.
+In some cases, Ruff's rules may yield slightly different results than their Pylint counterparts.
 For example, Ruff's [`too-many-branches`](rules/too-many-branches.md) does not count `try` blocks as their own branches, unlike Pylint's `R0912`.
-Ruff's `PY` rule group also includes a small number of rules from Pylint _extensions_ (like [`magic-value-comparison`](https://docs.astral.sh/ruff/rules/magic-value-comparison/)), which need to be explicitly activated when using Pylint.
-By enabling Ruff's `PY` group, you may see violations for rules that weren't previously enabled through your Pylint configuration.
+Ruff's `PL` rule group also includes a small number of rules from Pylint _extensions_ (like [`magic-value-comparison`](rules/magic-value-comparison.md)), which need to be explicitly activated when using Pylint.
+By enabling Ruff's `PL` group, you may see violations for rules that weren't previously enabled through your Pylint configuration.

 Pylint parity is being tracked in [#970](https://github.com/astral-sh/ruff/issues/970).